NatNight99/02-first_impression/index.md

 ### The Boots Walk Quietly
 - Concept art and story development of an animated movie
+- "The Boots Walk Quietly" is an animated short that was created in the last summer as a school project
+- It’s an animated horror with the fairy tale aspects sprinkled in
+- The project was left with an open ending but with a lot of illustrations left to be animated, so I have decided to continue and make this into my Bachelot work

 ### Cat’s life ("Under The Cat’s Weather")